kubesphere/website/content/en/docs/upgrade/_index.md

 ## [Upgrade with KubeKey](../upgrade/upgrade-with-kubekey/)

-Follow steps to use KubeKey to upgrade Kubernetes and KubeSphere.
+Use KubeKey to upgrade Kubernetes and KubeSphere.

 ## [Upgrade with ks-installer](../upgrade/upgrade-with-ks-installer/)

-Follow steps to use ks-installer to upgrade KubeSphere.
+Use ks-installer to upgrade KubeSphere.

 ## [Air-Gapped Upgrade with KubeKey](../upgrade/air-gapped-upgrade-with-kubekey/)

-Follow steps to use Offline-package to upgrade Kubernetes and KubeSphere.
+Use the offline package to upgrade Kubernetes and KubeSphere.

 ## [Air-Gapped Upgrade with ks-installer](../upgrade/air-gapped-upgrade-with-ks-installer/)

-Follow steps to use ks-installer and Offline-package to upgrade KubeSphere.
+Use ks-installer and offline package to upgrade KubeSphere.

 ## [Changes after Upgrade](../upgrade/what-changed/)